- Politics and Social Issues»

-While some of the Native Americans I know are some of the most peaceful, successful and spiritual people I know, many of them squander what is referred to as “18 money” (because they get afforded this money from the government as penance for white people taking their land) on things they do not need, that they then do not take care of, and when it is destroyed they go back to working minimum wage jobs and never head toward ambition.
+While some of the Native Americans I know are some of the most peaceful, successful and spiritual people I know, many of them squander what is referred to as “18 money” (because they get afforded this money from the government as penance for white people taking their land).
+It's spent on things they do not need, that they then do not take care of.
+When the frivolous purchase is destroyed they go back to working minimum wage jobs and never head toward ambition.
 The same people blame the white people in the area for everything that goes wrong and for the poor shape of their belongings.

 I consider this form of racism the worst.
 People let their animosity for others, fueled by race, be their excuse for their own problems.

 The one that was most dramatic was a black woman who was trying to get food stamps (I was there for the same reason.)
 The attendant at the counter gave her the paperwork and asked her to “please fill these out and bring them to me when you are done.”
 Just as she had said to me moments before; the woman was behind me in line.

 The new applicant turned red in the face and said “You can’t treat me like this!”
 Without waiting for a response, she continued, “It’s because I’m black!”
 She pressed on forcefully, “You’re just trying to get rid of me.
 You don’t want me to get what I need because I’m black!”
 Again she did not wait for a response, “You b****!
 I want to talk to a manager!
 Get me a manager!”
 This same protest continued when the manager arrived (he was on his way already because of the commotion).
 He introduced himself as a manager and she did not break stride on the yelling.